Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How to Grow Cat Grass: Essential Tips

 Start by investing in a large container and filling it 2/3 of the way with organic potting soil.
 Next, sow the seeds (1/4 inch deep), top them up with soil, and add some water (50 ml).
-When planting in rows, there should be a one-inch gap between the seeds.
+When planting in rows, there should be a 1-inch gap between the seeds, or you can just sprinkle them evenly.
 Now, cat grass does, indeed, thrive indoors.
 Still, for the best results, plant it outdoors in mid-spring (right after frost; don’t plant while the ground is still frozen).

-To stimulate growth, cover the container with plastic wrap (not too tightly); remove it in 3–7 days.
-Put the pot in a dark, warm place, and make sure the soil is moist (but don’t overwater it).
+To stimulate growth, cover the container loosely with plastic wrap (not too tightly); remove it in 3–7 days.
+Put the pot in a warm place outside of direct sunlight, and make sure the soil is moist (but don’t overwater it).
 Give the seeds 2–3 days, and you should see them sprouting.
 As for the sun, 2–3 hours of sunlight should be enough; direct exposure might burn the seeds, though.
 When growing indoors, place the pot close to a south-facing window.

 Caring for Cat Grass